GameFoundry/bsf/Documentation/Manuals/Native/renderAPI.md

  - Create and bind a render target
   - Set up a viewport (if rendering to a part of a render target)
   - Clear render target (if we're re-using a render target)
+ - Create and bind a pipeline state
+   - Create and bind vertex/fragment GPU programs
    - Create and bind depth stencil, blend and/or rasterizer states (optionally)
- - Create and bind GPU programs
-   - Create and bind vertex/fragment GPU program
    - Create and bind geometry/hull/domain GPU program (optionally)
  - Bind GPU program parameters (if any)
   - Bind textures